-Over one-fifth (21.4%) of the jobs in the Wall Street-West Avenue neighborhood are related to health care and social service (Figure x).
+Over one-fifth (21.4%) of the jobs in the Wall Street-West Avenue neighborhood are related to health care and social service (Figure 6).
 The next highest shares of jobs are Retail Trade at 15.8% and Manufacturing at 10.8%.
-The concentration of manufacturing within the neighborhood is somewhat unique to the city.
-Figure x also shows the highest concentrations by industry for South Norwalk, which are quite different from the Wall Street-West Avenue neighborhood.
-While health care, retail, and manufacturing are the major sectors in the Wall Street-West Avenue neighborhood, South Norwalk's major sectors are professional and tech services, accommodation and food, and retail trade.
+The concentration of manu-facturing within the neighborhood is somewhat unique to the city.
+Figure 7 also shows the highest concentrations by industry for South Norwalk, which are quite different from the Wall Street-West Avenue neighborhood.
+While health care, retail, and manufacturing are the major sectors in the Wall Street-West Avenue neighborhood, South Norwalk's major sectors are pro-fessional and tech services, accommodation and food, and retail trade.
 While most of the Wall Street-West Ave area residents work in service sector jobs, it seems that many of these jobs are concentrated in South Norwalk.

-Figure 6: Wall Street Area Jobs by Industry Sector, 2015
+Figure 6: South Norwalk Area Jobs by Industry Sector, 2015